mgoellnitz/JFileSync3/README.md

 ## Building and Packaging

 Building requires a launch4j installation available from the path.
-This was necessary to use a pathed one on 64bit systems mixing the original launch4j with the 64bit ld and windres from mingw-binutils.

 The software is built with the usual